-The Public Affairs Committee (the “Committee”) is established by the Board of Directors (the “Board”) to review, monitor, and, as appropriate, report and make recommendations to the Board with respect to, public policy trends and issues that may have an impact on the business operations, financial performance or public image of the Company, corporate policies and practices that pertain to public policy, and Company compliance with various related regulatory requirements.
+The Public Policy and Corporate Responsibility Committee (the “Committee”) is established by the Board of Directors (the “Board”) to review, monitor, and, as appropriate, report and make recommendations to the Board with respect to, public policy trends and issues that may have an impact on the business operations, financial performance or public image of the Company, corporate policies and practices that pertain to public policy, and Company compliance with various related regulatory requirements.

 The Committee shall consist of no fewer than three directors.